-This article explains the theory of perceptual mapping (PERMAP) in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+This article explains the theory of Perceptual Mapping (PERMAP) in a practical way.
+After reading you will understand the basics of this powerful marketing analysis tool.

 A perceptual map can be included in any number of dimensions, but the most frequently used are those of the two dimensions: price and quality.

-When it is about different cars, perceptual mapping can provide information about the perception of consumers with respect to the dimensions luxury/ average and expensive/ affordable.
+When it is about different cars, perceptual mapping can provide information about the perception of consumers with respect to the dimensions: low performance/ low performance and low prestige/ high prestige.